 apt this session, we will refresh our local package index before the installation:

-sudo apt-get update sudo apt-get install kpcli libterm-readline-gnu-perl libdata-password-perl
+sudo apt-get install kpcli libterm-readline-gnu-perl libdata-password-perl

 Now that you have the components installed, we can get started learning how to use the command line utility to manage our passwords.